jmsp-test/balance-email-sender/README.md

 <!-- INTRODUCTION -->
 ## Introduction

 This repository contains a code challenge from the company Stori Card.
-It is a backend code system able to process data from a csv file that contains the transaction history of an user and send the summary information in the form of an email to that same user.
+It is a backend code system able to process data from a csv file that contains the transaction history of an user and send the summary balance information in the form of an email to that same user.

 <!-- CODE INTERFACE -->
 ## Code Interface